rcuevass/Probabilistic_programming_intro/ANN_Titanic_PyMC3/Titanic.md

 #### by Rogelio Cuevas

 This fast-changing world demands that professionals keep up with the changes and new trends in their fields.
 This is clearly not an exception for data scientists.
 As many other data scientists, I have found MeetUps to be an invaluable resource to be on top of things.
 Only in the Greater Toronto Area there are over 40 data science and engineering related MeetUps that I find interesting.
 Needless to say it is practically impossible for me to attend all of them but there are few that keep me quite busy.
-One of them is the one focused on Probabilistic Programming.
+One of them is the one focused on [Probabilistic Programming] (http://www.meetup.com/Toronto-Probabilistic-Programming-Meetup/).

 Probabilistic programming has gained a lot of attention due to its promise of making easier the task for a developer to define a probability model and then solve such models automatically.
 That is, from a universe of possible interactions between elements of a given system and data observed from it, one can learn which interactions are the most relevant to explain the observations.